Stormy Daniels is working with feds who raided Michael Cohen's office

 And CNN reported the search warrants sought records related to valuable New York City taxi medallions that Cohen owns.

-The president called Monday's raids — signed off on by Deputy Attorney General Rod Rosenstein — "disgraceful" and part of a "witch hunt."
+The president called Monday's raids — approved by Deputy Attorney General Rod Rosenstein — "disgraceful" and part of a "witch hunt."

 Cohen's lawyer, Stephen Ryan, said the court-ordered search warrants were "completely inappropriate and unnecessary" and resulted in the seizure of material protected by attorney-client privilege.